naivary/govm/README.md

 `LOG: govm.VMSTORE/$GOVM-ID/logs -opt` <br/>
 Location wehere the logging is made.

-`VAGRANTFILE: .govm/vagrantfile/linux -opt` <br/>
+`VAGRANTFILE_DIR: .govm/vagrantfiles -opt` <br/>
-Location to the vagrantfile
-that you would like to use. govm has some required arguments that will still be required even if an other
-`VAGRANTFILE` is used.
-To solve the problem deliver the options needed (only `HOST_ONLY_IP`).
-You dont have to use them in your vagrantfile but the validation is then satisfied. <br/>
+Location of all your custome vagrantfiles.
+If you change be sure that there are some vagrantfiles that can be used otherwise the linux [default](.govm/vagrantfile/linux) will be used.

 `CONFIG_DIR: vagrant-wrapper/config -opt` <br/>
 Directory where you would